 Actually God willed him to be a burden for his own humility and to exercise the monks of the monastery in works of charity in his care.
 He deprived the monks of this chance to gain grace by his willfulness.

 “Do not go, you will run the risk of some grievous fall.”
 Indeed, when we decide to do our will rather than God's He will allow us to fall into more serious sin.
 Indeed, this first sin might have been serious on its own.
 And yet, he does not heed the advice of his spiritual father, which is further foolishness.
 And the rest is to be expected.
 Thank God he repented and returned.
 How many leave God's will and never return?
 Let us always do God's will rather than our own.

 Happy Anniversary to us!
 This month the Olive Tree has turned one years old.
 Since the first issue we have added more Devotions, some humor, recipes, and so much more.

-We have gone from 4 to to 50 people who have subscribed to the Olive Tree, and that does not count the thousands who read it online!
-And they are reading it from more then 25 countries!
+We have gone from 4 to 50 people who have subscribed to the Olive Tree, and that does not count the thousands who read it online!
+And they are reading it from more than 25 countries!
 May the Lord continue to bless His work.

 Jesus's Cross Is Also Our Cross

 Dear Brothers and Sisters in Christ, Easter is drawing closer and Lent is about to end.
 It is amazing how fast time has gone by.
 We have been fasting and growing in Faith and reflecting about our relationship with God.